utshomax/postman-docs/src/pages/docs/administration/resource-usage.md

 <img alt="Monitors usage error" src="https://assets.postman.com/postman-docs/v10/usage-error-monitors-v10.jpg" width="361px"/>

 Once you've reached your usage limit, your monitors and scheduled collection runs will no longer run on their configured schedules and can't be run manually.
-If you want to resume running your monitors and scheduled collection runs before your monthly limit resets, you can [purchase an add-on](/docs/administration/billing/#purchasing-add-ons) or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).
+To resume running your monitors and scheduled collection runs before your monthly limit resets, you can [enable pay-as-you go](/docs/administration/billing/#managing-add-ons), [purchase an add-on](/docs/administration/billing/#purchasing-add-ons), or [upgrade your plan](/docs/administration/billing/#team-and-plan-changes).

 > Learn more about [viewing and managing your monitor usage](/docs/monitoring-your-api/monitor-usage/).